 Supercritical CO2 (SFE) method is a new method for extracting essential oils efficiently, with simple process operation, high yield and high efficiency.

-Laboratory used the orthogonal test method to study the extraction process conditions of supercritical CO2 extraction of lavender essential oil, and obtained the best extraction conditions of lavender essential oil, and compared it with steam distillation.
+Laboratory used the orthogonal test method to study the extraction process conditions of supercritical CO2 extraction of lavender essential oil, and obtained the optimization extraction conditions of lavender essential oil, and compared it with steam distillation.

 Method for extraction of lavender essential oil

 Weigh 100g of dried lavender, put it into the essential oil extraction device, extract 4h by steam distillation, collect the upper oily matter, saturate it with anhydrous sodium chloride, separate most of the water, add anhydrous sodium sulfate to dry, get shallow 1.32ml of yellow transparent liquid, with a light aromatic smell, the extraction rate is 1.32%.

 Method for supercritical CO2 extraction of lavender essential oil